winslettc/PnR-Final/README.md

 `self.flushScan()`
 Resets the list that stores the distances of the ultrasonic sensor.

+`self.status()`
+Prints your current power level, motor speeds, midpoint and stop distance.
+If one of your ideas isn't working the way you want it to, you can add a couple status updates in your code to help you see what's happening with your robot.

 `self.stop()`
 A more reliable stop command.
 It repeats the GoPiGo's stop() method three times to assure that the command is not lost.

+`self.calibrate()`
+This method is built into the `class GoPiggy`'s initilization.
+When you first start your app, it will ask you to calibrate the midpoint and the motor speeds. *Note: The values that you receive in this method will not be saved unless you update the variables at the top of your code*